fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 let someFloat: f32 = 1.5
 let someInt: i32 = <i32>someFloat
 ```
-In TypeScript, all numeric types are aliases of `number,` so there is no distinction between these numeric types.
+In TypeScript, all numeric types are aliases of `number`, so there is no distinction between these numeric types.

 The generated portable TypeScript code using AssemblyScript compiler will be: